z0x010/treasurebox/README.md

 If you would like to work on TreasureBox please feel free to contact me, any help would be appreciated.
-If you want a new feature adding it might be a good idea to discuss it with me before working on it.
-To keep TreasureBox simple I'm going to be very careful about adding new features.
-I value your time and don't want to reject your hard work simply because it didn't fit well with the goals of the project.

-To iterate more quickly than constantly building new images you can test changes by your device by enabling persistence.

-    sudo tbox-develop
-    sudo reboot

 [linuxliveusb]: http://www.linuxliveusb.com/en/download "Linux Live USB"